-The College Assessors role offers a secure and rewarding opportunity with a competitive salary, generous holiday entitlement and benefits package.
+The Construction Assessor role offers a secure and rewarding opportunity with a competitive salary, generous holiday entitlement and benefits package.
 They are responsible for carrying out a wide range of assessment and verification duties and ensuring apprentices have the skills and knowledge to pass their course outcomes.
 Additionally they play a key role in ensuring qualifications are delivered to a high standard through compliance with both internal and external awarding body policies, procedures, processes and standards.

 The project forms a major part of the CITB’s new strategic road map launched in September (2020), which will focus on a smaller number of priorities to help modernise construction and increase productivity, collaborating with industry, governments and Further Education (FE).

-Assessors will be recruited across a range of curriculum areas, including Carpentry & Joinery, Brickwork, Painting and Decorating, Roof Slate and Tiling, Wall and Floor Tiling, Stone Masonry, Wood Machining and Plastering.
+Other relevant trades include Painting and Decorating, Roof Slate and Tiling, Wall and Floor Tiling, Stone Masonry, Wood Machining and Plastering.

 Interested?
 We want to hear from you!
 If you think you are suited to the role of Construction Assessor, CLICK HERE to register your interest and we will be in touch with more information.